What we do

 - When we're adding panels to existing solar, we mount rigid panels using 75mm x 25mm aluminium angle.
 This elevates the panel above the roof, leaving a gap which not only keeps the sun off your roof and therefore some of the day's heat out of your RV, this method also contributes important cooling for the panels, as the performance of photovoltaic cells drops as their temperature rises above 25°C.

-- If we're installing a complete solar setup on a new RV, we may build a frame using aluminium square.
-This method is particularly suitable for curved RV roofs, as we bend each length to contour to the roof.
-Cross members are placed at intervals to avoid any items protruding from the roof and spaces are filled with panels.
+- Some manufacturers won't warranty your roof if panels are attached anywhere other than the extreme edge.
+We can build a custom frame using aluminium square which we gently curve to fit the contour of the roof.
+Cross members are placed at intervals to avoid any items protruding from the roof such as vents and air con, and spaces are filled with panels.

 How much solar?